vimode/DevChallenges.io/README.md

 ## DevChallenges.io

-DevChallenges have multiple challenge paths. , this repo serves as one place to find all my submissions for all the challenges.
+DevChallenges.io have multiple challenge paths. , this repo serves as one place to find all my submissions for all the challenges.
 Each path is a folder which houses the individual challenges for each path.

 I am currently busy doing 'Responsive Web Developer' path.